ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 `201 Created` response code and `Location` header confirm document was added.

-Let's see the list of contract documents:

-.. include:: tutorial/tender-contract-get-documents.http
-   :code:

-We can add another contract document:

-.. include:: tutorial/tender-contract-upload-second-document.http
-   :code:

-`201 Created` response code and `Location` header confirm second document was uploaded.

 Now let's set document language and add a new title_ru and description_ru

 .. include:: tutorial/tender-contract-patch-document.http
-   :code:

-Let's see the list of all added contract documents:

-.. include:: tutorial/tender-contract-get-documents-again.http
    :code:

 Let's see the contract: